 Life is funny — a dark comedy for the masses.
 It is perched on a blue blobby miracle called Earth.
 It’s conjured up by magic — some call it science, but don’t get confused, it’s magic.
 Even gone, it lives on in relics and bones like a riddle, and it balances precariously on a crooked big toe.
 What starts our hearts to beat is as mysterious as the big bang.
 Life is as meaningful or un-meaningful as we want it to be.

 Another saying: What doesn’t kill you makes you stronger (unless you’re Obi Wan, in which case, what kills you makes you hella strong), so keep fighting and be strong.
 Maybe life isn’t personally planning our ascent to greatness, but we can traverse that unpaved footpath anyway.

 The poet Jeff Goldblum tells us – “If there is one thing the history of evolution has taught us it’s that life will not be contained.
 Life breaks free, it expands to new territories and crashes through barriers, painfully, maybe even dangerously, but, uh… well, there it is.
 I’m simply saying that life, uh… finds a way.”

-Jeff may have been referring to dinosaurs…but I’m not convinced that I’m not doing the same…and I have no idea what I mean by that.
+Jeff may have been referring to dinosaurs…but I’m not convinced that I’m not doing the same thing…and I have no idea what I mean by that.

 Moral of the story: Disease might look like a 1920s train robber who barges into the bathroom and generally ends all parties, but life looks like you, and you are a beauty with a knack for finding meaning among awfulness.